Enrolment Forms

 Welcome page text

-This should be an extension of your school website, with a well-branded experience that clearly informs the form user what they are applying for.
+This should be an extension of your school website, with a well-branded experience that clearly informs the form user what they're applying for.

 Key inclusions: